saksoy-engits/DummyApp/README.md

 ## Project Overview
 MyApp demonstrates:
-- Integrating MyLib as a Git submodule.
+- Integrating **MyLib** as a Git submodule.
 - Automatically checking and updating MyLib’s Git commit during configuration.
-- Building MyLib in different configurations (Debug, Release, or with a special compile flag).
+- Building **MyLib** in different configurations (Debug, Release, or with a special compile flag).
-- A modular structure that facilitates future integration of third-party libraries.
+- A modular structure that facilitates future integration of third-party libraries, including **OpenVDB**.
+- Statically linking **OpenVDB** into the executable for easy distribution with no external dependencies.

 ## File Structure
 ```